-The kindly man is a priest of the Many-Faced God in the House of Black and White in Braavos and a Faceless Man.
-He does not give his name.
-He is the only one in the House of Black and White who speaks the Common Tongue of Westeros and appears to be in charge of the temple.
+The kindly man is a servant of the Many-Faced God and the priest in charge of the House of Black and White in Braavos.
+One of the Faceless Men, he does not give his name.

 - See also: Images of the Kindly Man

 The tall man has a kindly old face and wears a cowled robe with black on the right side and white on the left.
 He has a gentle voice and is wise.

 The kindly man is the only servant in the House of Black and White who speaks the Common Tongue of Westeros.
 He is fond of chewing orange rinds to sweeten his breath, and he adds salt to his eggs.

 A Feast for Crows

 The priest and the waif greet Arya Stark when she arrives at the House of Black and White in Braavos in search of Jaqen H'ghar.
 Arya shows him the iron coin which Jaqen had given her, but the priest says he does not recognize Jaqen's name.
 He sees past Arya's attempts to hide her identity and asks if she fears death.
 When he lowers his cowl, Arya sees a yellow skull with scraps of skin hanging from it and a white worm coming out of an eye hole.
 After Arya kisses him and bites the worm, his face changes to that of the kindliest old man she has ever seen.

 Arya begins serving at the House of Black and White, and the kindly man is able to see past all of her lies.
 After Arya disposes of her old possessions, the kindly man tells her the origin of the Faceless Men and allows her to become a novice.
 He tells her and the waif to teach each other their respective languages, the Common Tongue of Westeros and the tongue of Braavos.